Anahkiasen/cookie-monster/README.md

 ### What it does

-It's core is computing two indexes on both buildings and upgrades :
+At its core, Cookie Monster computes two indexes on both buildings and upgrades :

-* **Base Cost per Income** : which indicates how much a building is worth by taking how much it costs compared to how much it'll earn back
+* **Base Cost per Income (BCI)** : which indicates how much a building is worth by comparing how much it costs compared to how much it will earn back
-* **Return on investment** : which indicates how much a building is "interesting" to buy, per example if it reduces the time to buy a more advanced building
+* **Return on investment (ROI)** : which indicates how "interesting" a building is, for example, if it reduces the time to buy a more advanced building

 Cookie Monster also indicates the time left before being able to buy an upgrade or building, and takes it into consideration.
 It will take *everything* in consideration, meaning if buying a building also unlocks an achievement which boosts your income, which unlocks an achievement, it will know and highlight that building's value.

-Both these indexes are computed for buildings and upgrades.
-If the relevant option is enabled, it will color-code each of those based on their value :
+Each of these indexes are computed for buildings and upgrades.
+If the relevant option is enabled, it will color-code each of them based on their value :

 * Light Blue : (upgrades) This item has a better BCI than any building
 * Green      : This item has the best BCI